aws/amazon-sagemaker-examples/README.md

 - [Video Game Sales](introduction_to_applying_machine_learning/video_game_sales) develops a binary prediction model for the success of video games based on review scores.
 - [MXNet Gluon Recommender System](introduction_to_applying_machine_learning/gluon_recommender_system) uses neural network embeddings for non-linear matrix factorization to predict user movie ratings on Amazon digital reviews.

+### SageMaker Automatic Model Tuning

+These examples introduce SageMaker's hyperparameter tuning functionality which helps deliver the best possible predictions by running a large number of training jobs to determine which hyperparameter values are the most impactful.

+- [XGBoost Tuning](hyperparameter_tuning/xgboost_direct_marketing) shows how to use SageMaker hyperparameter tuning to improve your model fits for the [Targeted Direct Marketing](introduction_to_applying_machine_learning/xgboost_direct_marketing) task.
+- [TensorFlow Tuning](hyperparameter_tuning/tensorflow_mnist) shows how to use SageMaker hyperparameter tuning with the pre-built TensorFlow container and MNIST dataset.
+- [MXNet Tuning](hyperparameter_tuning/mxnet_mnist) shows how to use SageMaker hyperparameter tuning with the pre-built MXNet container and MNIST dataset.
+- [Keras BYO Tuning](hyperparameter_tuning/keras_bring_your_own) shows how to use SageMaker hyperparameter tuning with a custom container running a Keras convolutional network on CIFAR-10 data.
+- [R BYO Tuning](hyperparameter_tuning/r_bring_your_own) shows how to use SageMaker hyperparameter tuning with the custom container from the [Bring Your Own R Algorithm](advanced_functionality/r_bring_your_own) example.
+- [Analyzing Results](hyperparameter_tuning/analyze_results) is a shared notebook that can be used after each of the above notebooks to provide analysis on how training jobs with different hyperparameters performed.

 ### Introduction to Amazon Algorithms

 These examples provide quick walkthroughs to get you up and running with Amazon SageMaker's custom developed algorithms.
 Most of these algorithms can train on distributed hardware, scale incredibly well, and are faster and cheaper than popular alternatives.